MarkB19988/Networking/README.md

 ##### Cabling
 Structured cabling is the idea of using cables in the most efficient way possible to connect computers together.
 The computers can communicate over this medium.
 Cables are only usually used if the physical distance between two machines that need to be connected is quite small.
 In comparison to wireless connection methods, physical connections have a massive advantage in that they can achieve much higher speeds than any current form of Wi-Fi.
 Different types of physical cables are:

-- Patch Cables are commonly ethernet cables used for linking a computer to a hub, switch or router, or even other devices to them.
-This type of cabling is used primarily for building home computer networks and those that need wired access when mobile, such as in hotels.
+- Patch Cables refers to a type of cable such as ethernet. these kinds of cables are used to connect home networks and business networks as their length can be limiting

-- Shielded Cables are ethernet cables but are composed of insulated conductors enclosed within a conductive layer, either being copper or aluminium.
+- Shielded Cables are the same as patch cables however they contain some sort of shielding that allows the signal to stay stong over a longer distance.
+It also protects against interference.

-- Twisted pair are copper wire used for connecting computers both home and business together.
-The copper wires are twisted around each other, so to prevent any crosstalk and electromagnetic induction between the wires.
+- Twisted pair cables are as the name suggests, two copper cables and intertwined within the same wire.
+This helps to protect against signal jumping accross different cables.

 ##### Permissions
 Permissions are access details that are given by users or network administrators to define the rights to certain files on a network.
 An example of this would be a customer having access to a certain customer’s information that would otherwise be blocked by employees.
 There are two diverse types of permissions for sharing resources.